A new year brings new goals and a lot of reflection.

 “Working with a whole bunch of small businesses over the years, it seems like SEO without CRO is like inviting a bunch of people to a party — with a high number of RSVPs — then providing nothing for them to do once they get there,” Knapp said.

-Professional SEO Goals for 2019
+Professional SEO Goals

 9. Focus on Personal Branding